Project Management

 A couple of weeks ago I ended up talking for a few minutes about project management and what it isn’t, and thought I’d post it here as well.

-Lots of files There’s a strange sort of mystique about project management and what it involves.
+There’s a strange sort of mystique about project management and what it involves.
 Clearly project management is about getting your documentation right – plans, risk registers, PIDs, issue logs , change requests, progress reports.
 No. Most of the really good project managers I’ve had the privilege to work with have used these things.
 But all of the project managers I would judge as less successful have used these as well.
 There is an unfortunate tendency to mistake intense activity completing all these things for actually getting something done.

 I can illustrate this with a personal example.
 Way back before I was a project manager I was on the receiving end of a project, as it were, when I used to manage a call centre.
 Every Friday I – and five colleagues doing the same job elsewhere – had to complete a document reporting progress and risks and issues.
 I used to complete the form religiously.
 Far more religiously than my colleagues, it turned out, since I was publicly congratulated for doing such a good job.
 All well and good.
 The problem was that I was making a right hash of actually completing the project…..